Belfast (film): Box office

-Belfast grossed $49 million worldwide, with over $19 million coming from the United Kingdom.
-The United States and Canada were the film's largest overseas market, with a gross of $9.3 million.
+Belfast grossed $49 million worldwide, with over $19 million coming from the UK.
+The United States and Canada were the film's largest international markets, with a combined gross of $9.3 million.

-The film had a strong debut in the United Kingdom and Ireland, opening in second place just behind Spider-Man: No Way Home, with £2.2 million.
-It was the eighth-widest release of all-time in the territory, and was the top film at 412 of the 705 locations it played at.
-It performed especially well in the Republic of Ireland and Northern Ireland, which accounted for 20 percent of its total takings.
+The film had a strong debut in the UK and Ireland, opening in second place just behind Spider-Man: No Way Home, with £2.2 million.
+It was the eighth-widest release of all time in the territory, and was the top film at 412 of the 705 locations it played at.
+It performed especially well in the Republic of Ireland and Northern Ireland, which accounted for 20 per cent of its total takings.
 Its location average in Northern Ireland was £8,801, compared to £3,121 across the rest of the market.
-In its seventh weekend, Belfast surpassed the £14.4 million gross of Schindler's List, to become the highest-grossing black and white film of the modern era.
-The film ultimately grossed £15.6 million in the United Kingdom and Ireland.
+In its seventh weekend, Belfast surpassed the £14.4 million gross of Schindler's List, to become the highest-grossing black-and-white film of the modern era.
+The film ultimately grossed £15.6 million in the UK and Ireland.

-In the United States and Canada, Belfast was projected to gross around $1 million from 588 cinemas in its opening weekend.
+In the US and Canada, Belfast was projected to gross around $1 million from 588 cinemas in its opening weekend.
 It went on to debut to $1.8 million, finishing eighth at the box office.
 It averaged $3,111 per-venue, one of the best of figures of 2021 for an indie total; 73% of the audience was over 35.
 In its second weekend the film fell 47% to $940,000.
 The film made $1.3 million over the five-day Thanksgiving frame, including $958,770 in its third weekend, finishing eleventh.
 In its twelfth weekend, the film had an expansion to 200 theatres, grossing an estimated $120,000.

 In the weekend after earning six BAFTA nominations, the film grossed $3.23 million from seven markets.
 The following weekend, the film earned $2.2 million from seven markets.